owenson/tor-research-framework/README.md

 which will establish a circuit through the first hop and then extend it to tor26, then turtles.

-Once you've got a circuit build, you can create a TorStream:
+Once you've got a circuit built, you can create a TorStream:

-    TorStream stream = circ.createStream("hostname", "port", optionalListenerForEvents);
+    TorStream stream = circ.createStream("hostname", port, optionalListenerForEvents);

 Hidden Service Usage
 ====================